Alpha-kun/Alpha-kun/_pages/about.md

 Prior to MIT, I earned my Bachelor's degree in Operations Research from Rice University.

 My research interests lie broadly in optimization algorithms - particularly those for training machine learning models.
+In the past, I have also worked in dynamical systems and computational fluid dynamics.